Military of Goryeo: Royal Guard

 The Jung-gun of the three guns under King Taejo during the early days of Goryeo became the origin of the military.
 It wasn't until King Hyeonjong introduced the 2-gun system as the central army's military unit.
-When Kitan invaded Goryeo in 1010 (Ist year of King Hyeonjong), Hyeonjong took refuge in Naju, but he still felt threatened because there were only a few royal guards.
-After a few years, in 1014 (5th year of King Hyeonjong), Kim Hun, Choi Jil, and various others triggered a political upheaval, and the King planned to reinforce elite guards for his safety.
+When Khitan invaded Goryeo in 1010 (1st year of King Hyeonjong), Hyeonjong took refuge in Naju, but he still felt threatened because there were only a few royal guards.
+After a few years, in 1014 (5th year of King Hyeonjong), Kim Hun, Ch'oe Chil, and various others triggered a political upheaval, and the King planned to reinforce elite guards for his safety.
 There were already 6-Ui in the central army, but the King established a higher ranking 2-gun elite guard unit.
 The 2-gun refers to Eungyang-gun and Yongho-gun.
 They were the King's royal elite guards during the early days of Goryeo.
 The soldiers affiliated with the 2-gun were called Gunbansijok, and they enlisted in the army for management.
 It was a form of professional soldier position receiving wages from the government, passed on to descendants by succession.

 The 2-gun's duty was to escort the King and protect the royal palace.
 Hengyang-gun consisted of a single regiment, and Yongho-gun was composed of two and three regiments.
 One regiment was the fundamental military unit of the Gore era, which consisted of 1,000 soldiers.
 In other words, the 2-gun consisted of 3,000 soldiers.
 This figure is minuscule compared to the 6-Ui, which comprises 42 regiments.
 However, the soldiers affiliated with the 2-gun were very close to the King, which allowed them to attain significant political growth compared to other ordinary positions.
 The King assigned a Sangjanggun and Daejanggun to each Gun.
 Sangjanggun, the commanding officer of Eungyang-gun, was the highest ranking position and was appointed as the chairperson of the Jungbang, which was the highest conference organization of Muban, the military nobility.
 The King also assigned military personnel of general status as the commanding officer of each regiment.
 Jungnangjang, Nangjang, Byeonjang, Sangwon, 5-ui, Daejeong, etc., were subordinate to each commanding officer.

+During King Gongmin's reign, the Chungyongwi (忠勇衛), a royal guard unit commanded by a general, was newly established, consisting of 4 regiments.